fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Principal: account, user, role, or federated user</li>
 </ul>

-<p style="text-align: justify;"><a href="https://aws.amazon.com/blogs/database/using-iam-authentication-to-connect-with-pgadmin-amazon-aurora-postgresql-or-amazon-rds-for-postgresql/">IAM authentication</a> is just another way to authenticate the user's credentials while accessing the database.</p>
+<p style="text-align: justify;"><a href="https://aws.amazon.com/blogs/database/using-iam-authentication-to-connect-with-pgadmin-amazon-aurora-postgresql-or-amazon-rds-for-postgresql/">IAM authentication</a> is just another way to authenticate the user's credentials while accessing the <u>database</u>.</p>

-<p style="text-align: justify;"><a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys"><b>Access keys</b></a> are used to programmatic access (API/SDK).
+<p style="text-align: justify;"><a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys"><b>Access keys</b></a> are used to programmatic access <u>(API/SDK)</u>.
 It is generated through the AWS Console</p>

-<p style="text-align: justify;"><b>SSH key</b> is an IAM feature to allow developer to access AWS services through the AWS CLI.</p>
+<p style="text-align: justify;"><b>SSH key</b> is an IAM feature to allow developer to access AWS services through the AWS <u>CLI</u>.</p>

-<p><a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/connectonpremad.html">AWS IAM Identity Center</a> (successor to AWS Single Sign-On) requires a two-way trust so that it has permissions to read user and group information from your domain to synchronize user and group metadata.
+<p><a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/connectonpremad.html">AWS IAM Identity Center</a> (successor to AWS Single Sign-On) requires a <u>two-way trust</u> so that it has permissions to read user and group information from your domain to synchronize user and group metadata.
 IAM Identity Center uses this metadata when assigning access to permission sets or applications.</p>

 <p><center>
   <img src="/img/aws/iam.png" height="90%" width="90%">